tbedford/Ant-Allocator/README.md

 extend the wilderness.
 You would be performing essentially a system level `realloc()`.
 I plan on attempting to implement this feature.

-## Splitting block
+## Splitting a block on `malloc()`

 Block splitting is required when you find a free block in the block list that is larger than required.
-This is show in the following diagram:
+This is shown in the following
+diagram:

 ![Block splitting](./images/Block_splitting.png)